-The Degree of Doctor of Health Professions Education (Health Prof Ed D) will be governed by Resolution No. 623 of the University Court which is currently in draft form with provision that:
+The Degree of Doctor of Health Professions Education is governed by Resolution No. 633 of the University Court which came into effect on 1 September 2010 with provision that:

-- 1. The Degree of Doctor of Health Professions Education may be awarded by the Senate of the University of Glasgow in the College of Medical, Veterinary and Life Sciences (the College). - 2.
+- 1. The Degree of Doctor of Health Professions Education (DHPE) may be awarded by the Senate of the University of Glasgow in the College of Medical, Veterinary and Life Sciences (the College). - 2.
 The Senate may make Regulations governing the award of the Degree, which are subject to the approval of the University Court.
-These shall be stated under 'Regulations' below. - 3.
-The early exit awards of Postgraduate Certificate, Postgraduate Diploma and Master of Science (MSc (Med Sci) Health Professions Education) are also included in the Regulations.
+These shall be stated under 'Regulations' below. - The early exit awards of Postgraduate Certificate, Postgraduate Diploma and Master of Science (MSc (Med Sci) Health Professions Education) are also included in the Regulations.